takahirox/tiny-web-metaverse/README.md

 ## Demo videos

+One of the features of Tiny Web Metaverse is that it is easy to add features due to its high extensibility.
+For example, it is easy to add features that leverage generative AI, which is rapidly growing recently.
+I have actually added some features locally and recorded videos.
+You can watch them here.

 * [Text to 3D model AI + AR/VR](https://twitter.com/superhoge/status/1720274165125840997)
 * [AI chatbot](https://twitter.com/superhoge/status/1723184343542317418)
 * [Realtime Image to Image AI](https://twitter.com/superhoge/status/1730847570422100179)